pacopablo/win-server-essentials/README.rst

 * Git_
-* Vim_: Vim may not be for everyone, but if it's for you, it's hard to be without the installer from the Cream_ project allows for silent installs.
+* Vim_: Vim may not be for everyone, but if it's for you, it's hard to be without it.
+The installer from the Cream_ project allows for silent installs.

 * PuTTY_: pretty much the one and only SSH client on Windows
 * 7zip_: The solution for all your (de)compression needs